-It’s very important that they are required to use MFA.
+It’s important that your System Administrators are required to use MFA.
 It’s also highly recommended that you do not enable Single Sign-On (SSO) for your System Administrators.
-In the event that your SSO configuration, authentication, or verification is unsuccessful, you will lose access to your org and will need Salesforce intervention.
+In the event that your SSO configuration, authentication, or verification is unsuccessful, you’ll lose access to your org and will need Salesforce intervention.

-To keep your System Administrators accounts secure while maintaining access, implementing MFA is the only option.
+To keep your System Administrator accounts secure while maintaining access, implementing MFA is the only option.

 In this article, we will…